chadananda/drbi.org/src/pages/privacy.md

 3.1.
 We do not sell, rent, or lease your personal information.

 3.2.
-Trusted service providers assisting in operating BlogWorks will have access to your information, under confidentiality agreements.
+Trusted service providers assisting in operating DRBI will have access to your information, under confidentiality agreements.

 3.3.
 Information may be disclosed if legally required or to protect our rights.